 It’s no secret that most people cringe at the very idea of going to the dentist.
 It’s not uncommon for many to feel a degree of anxiety about a mere dental cleaning.
 After all, the teeth are highly sensitive, and the thought of them being poked and prodded can send shivers up many people’s spines.

 However, it’s important to keep things in perspective.
 The field of dental care has come a long way since its humble origins.
 In this post, we’ll be discussing some of the most methods and ideas in dentistry, and comparing them to modern solutions like the kind you’ll get at Cedar Creek Dental, your Rigby dental clinic.
+But first, let’s go over an interesting myth that was prevalent in ancient times.

 This is an ancient myth that was common across many regions and cultures, including: